DavidKalajdzic/track-hawk/README.md

 * **TrackHawk Model:** A GR00T N1 model fine-tuned with Low Rank Adaptation (LoRA rank 32), specifically adapted for drone velocity control from visual, language, and drone-state inputs.
-* **Simulator Tooling & Pipelines:** Automation scripts for data collection, conversion to HuggingFace/LeRobot format, and model training/evaluation within AirSim.
+* **Simulator Tooling & Pipelines:** Automation scripts for data collection, conversion to HuggingFace/LeRobot format, and model training/evaluation within AirSim (that connects to Unreal Engine).

 ## Dataset Collection and Simulation